+\begin{nota} We may also use the notation $P_F$ if it appears to be more convenient. \end{nota}

-The average polytope $P_\sF$ of $\sF$ is a vizualization of the slopes of $\sF$.
-In the following proposition, we recover, for any polarization $\alpha$ of $X$, the $\alpha$-slope of $\sF$, only by means of the average polytope $P_\sF$.
+The average polytope $P_\cF$ of $\cF$ is a visualization of the slopes of $\cF$.
+In the following proposition, we recover, for any polarization $\alpha$ of $X$, the $\alpha$-slope of $\cF$, only by means of the average polytope $P_\cF$.

-\begin{prop} The $\alpha$-slope of an equivariant saturated subsheaf $\sF\subset\sE$ with average polytope $P_\sF=P_D$ where $D=\sum_{\rho_i\in\Sigma(1)} a_iD_i$ is
+\begin{prop} The $\alpha$-slope of an equivariant saturated subsheaf $\cF\subset\cE$ with average polytope $P_\cF=P_D$ where $D=\sum_{\rho_i\in\Sigma(1)} a_iD_i$ is